Happy-Myers/FEUP-LBAW/documents/pa.md

 # PA: Product and Presentation

-GameSpace is your gateway to the world of gaming, offering a convenient way to explore and acquire a wide variety of games across genres and game consoles, all in one place.
+<p>GameSpace is your gateway to the world of gaming, offering a convenient way to explore and acquire a wide variety of games across genres and game consoles, all in one place.
 In an era where gamers want something centralized, user-friendly, and personalized gaming experiences, we are here to provide just that.
-Never miss out on the bestsellers and your most-wanted titles!
+<p>Never miss out on the bestsellers and your most-wanted titles!
 Add games to your wishlist for future reference, and when you're sure of your choice, simply add them to your cart.
 Our user-friendly cart ensures a hassle-free checkout process.

 ## A9: Product